 - Birthing clinics (screening testing facilities) – Screening data entry, statistics monitoring, invoice generation

 - Public health offices (public health nurses) – Monitoring of referrals in their district

-- System administration and support (Hearing and Language Center) – Monitoring system use, conducting tutorial sessions to familiarize users with the system, creation and distribution of a manual and required documents (QR codes, etc.) to birthing clinics and follow up testing hospitals.
+- System administration and support (Hearing and Language Center) – Monitoring system use, conducting tutorial sessions to familiarize users with the system, and creating, and distributing a manual and required documents (QR codes, etc.) to birthing clinics and follow-up testing hospitals.

 - Researchers (affiliated with the Hearing and Language Center) – Aggregate data, monitor referral rates, hearing impairment occurrence rates, etc.

 1. Patient Entry Form In Japanese

 The patient entry form in Japanese was customized to get infant data recorded in the system through birthing clinics.
 The form contains some of the important data fields such as Hearing ID, DoB, Locality, Testing Clinic, Screening Test Name, Screening Result, Referral Hospital, etc.

 The flow for Patient Encounter was set up for the referred patients where they can undergo follow-up tests with the respective practitioner in patient encounters and get confirmation on the diagnosis.